INRA/Rnmr1D/README.md

 ## Installation of the R package

-* Note: For Windows 7/10, it is highly recommended to proceed within R Studio so that the C++ code compilation will be correctly done.
-Before performing the installation within R GUI it may require to specify the Compiler binaries path in the PATH environment variable ( check with Sys.getenv("PATH") )
+* Note for Windows 7/10: Before performing the installation within R GUI it may require to specify the Compiler binaries path in the PATH environment variable so that the C++ code compilation will be correctly done ( check with Sys.getenv("PATH") )

 ```R
 require(devtools)